Álamos: Name

 The Municipality of Álamos derives its name from the álamo (poplar or cottonwood) tree.
 Several impressive specimens are found in one of its two principal plazas, the Alameda.
 The nearby hamlet, El Sabinito, located within the municipality, also derives its name from a tree, the sabino ("Montezuma cypress").

 History

 The area was named by the conquistador Francisco Vásquez de Coronado.
 His expedition of 1540 camped at the confluence of the two major arroyos (Escondido and the Aduana) of present-day Álamos and made reference to local geographical landmarks, including two large rock formations on Mount Alamos known as Los Frailes, 'the monks' in English.

-As historian David Leighton explained, “Its first known name was Real de los Frailes or “Mining Camp of the Friars,” a designation taken from some tall white rocks that appeared like hooded monks near the village.”
+As historian David Leighton explained, "Its first known name was Real de los Frailes or "Mining Camp of the Friars," a designation taken from some tall white rocks that appeared like hooded monks near the village."

+Under the name Los Frailes, Alamos was initially part of Sinaloa.
+In the 1670s, rumor of silver deposits at Los Frailes must already have circulated, because the position of Alcalde Mayor of Sinaloa was hotly contested in 1673.
+The Navarrese Isidro Atondo de Antillon won the position over Gabriel Fontes de Espinosa.
+Atondo had the backing of the Viceroy, while Fontes' promoter was the governor of New Vizcaya (now Chihuahua and Durango).
+In effect, Atondo's appointment cemented Alamos as independent of local potentates and reporting direct to the viceroy.

+In 1678, Atondo was promoted to Governor of Sinaloa, and Admiral of the Gulf of California.
+As admiral he built three ships at Nio in Sinaloa, and lead the expedition that included Jesuit Eusebio Francisco Kino 1683-85 to find a path across the Baja California peninsula to the Pacific Ocean.
+Alamos is in the foothills of the Sierra Madre Occidental, and the port used by Admiral Atondo was Santa Lucia, known as Javaros in the 21st century.

+The year 1683 is when the silver mines at Los Frailes (i.e., Alamos) were officially founded.
+Alamos is on the Mayo River, which flows through Navojoa into the Gulf of California.
+The Mayo people live along this river.

+Networks of upstart Spaniards from Navarre were growing in the 1673-1683 period, and Atondo was part of this, along with the incoming 1678 governor of New Vizcaya Francisco Agramont.
+Another famous Navarrese was Domingo Petris Gironza de Cruzat, who was 1683-86 governor of New Mexico, and in 1693-97 Alcalde Mayor of Sonora (Sonora's highest office at the time).